ashtuchkin/iconv-lite/README.md

  * Decoding: uses BOM and 'spaces heuristic' to determine input endianness.
 Default is UTF-16LE, but can be overridden with `defaultEncoding: 'utf-16be'` option.
 Strips BOM unless `stripBOM: false`.
  * Encoding: uses UTF-16LE and writes BOM by default.
 Use `addBOM: false` to override.

+## UTF-32 Encodings

+This library supports UTF-32LE, UTF-32BE and UTF-32 encodings.
+Like the UTF-16 encoding above, UTF-32 defaults to UTF-32LE, but uses BOM and 'spaces heuristics' to determine input endianness.
+ * The default of UTF-32LE can be overridden with the `defaultEncoding: 'utf-32be'` option.
+Strips BOM unless `stripBOM: false`.
+ * Encoding: uses UTF-32LE and writes BOM by default.
+Use `addBOM: false` to override. (`defaultEncoding: 'utf-32be'` can also be used here to change encoding.)

 ## Other notes